Nero-F/Epidemy/README.md

 ## Disclaimer

-This bot still under development, I only developped it for fun and to practice a little bit of Node (I proposed it to the tek HUB for the occasion)
+This bot still under development, I only developped it for fun and to practice a little bit of Node